micked99/wspr-to-sondehub-script/README.md

 ## DG4NOB upgrade

-Aded some filtering which makes it possible to set a fixed voltage within the tracker code to only let the "correct" voltage throuh - see balloon.ini
-Some instructions inside TelemFunctions.h of the tracker code to set a fixed voltage
+Stefan aded some filtering which makes it possible to set a fixed voltage within the tracker code to only let the "correct" voltage through - see balloon.ini and readme of the ict tracker, also instructions inside TelemFunctions.h of the ict tracker code to set a fixed voltage

 ## Bugfix and AI upgrade

 With the help of Ai and Eduard/YO3ICT I managed to fix a couple of bugs and improve the script a bit.

-Bugfixes:<br>
+Bugfixes / Uppgrades:<br>

-The wspr database we scrape the data from have evolved over time and had from the begining 12 rows of data but does at the moment have 14 rows, the script throwed a complaint about this, though it worked fine - its now been fixed, tnx Eduard for figuring this part out.<br>
+The wspr database we scrape the data from have evolved over time and had from the begining 12 rows of data but does at the moment have 14 rows, the script throwed a complaint about this, though it worked fine - its now been fixed, tnx Eduard for figuring the last part out.<br>

 The daycount in the original html uploader was set to a fixed 30 day month, it did not count Feb as 28 or take leap years in account etc, its now been fixed and use a library to handle this, this lib is already in most distros but you might need to: pip install python-dateutil <br>
 Now your duration will correctly show things like:<br>